wtdat-rep/nvn/README.md

 This coding project aims at identifying the local railway transportation networks in German cities that are most vulnurable to punctual stress.
 The project is entirely motivated by curiosity and a tiny bit of grief about being late to work.

-The project is available as RMarkdown-notebook and as .html for quick access.
-It is best to start at the .html.
+The project is available as RMarkdown-notebook.

 The data on the railway networks are collected manually and will be expanded in the future.
 This is a functional first release with a still incomplete data basis and preliminary findings.